HTML and WebGL Integration

 Making HTML and 3D Work Together

 Three.js renders to a canvas element.
 Everything else in a web application is HTML.
 Buttons, forms, tooltips, panels, data tables, navigation menus.
-Making these two worlds work together is one of the most persistent problems in Three.js development.
+Building a Three.js HTML overlay that makes these two worlds work together is one of the most persistent problems in 3D web development.

 Annotated Satellite Explorer

-Seven annotation hotspots placed on different faces of a 3D satellite.
-Labels fade in when their surface faces the camera and fade out when it turns away.
-You cannot see all seven at once.
+Seven annotation hotspots sit on different faces of a 3D satellite.
+Each label fades in when its surface faces the camera and fades out when it turns away, so you never see all seven at once.
 The visibility check is a dot product between each annotation's surface normal and the camera direction: positive means facing, negative means hidden.
 Drag to rotate, scroll to zoom.

 Each frame: Vector3.project() for screen position, dot(surfaceNormal, toCamera) for facing opacity.
 Overlay: pointer-events:none parent, pointer-events:auto cards.